jablonskidev/jablonskidev/README.md

 I’m a Context Engineer at [RelationalAI](https://relational.ai/).
 I’m also a founding member of the [Python Documentation Editorial Board](https://peps.python.org/pep-0732/).
 I coauthored [Python Basics: A Practical Introduction to Python 3](https://www.amazon.ca/Python-Basics-Practical-Introduction/dp/1775093328).

+I like small companies where I can have a big impact by pivoting in a variety of directions.
+If you need someone who can work at the intersection of code, words, and people, let me know.

 ---

 ### What I work on